-1. In Visual Studio, create a new project by clicking File > New > Project.

-The New Project dialog box appears.

-- 2. Expand Installed > Templates > COBOL, then select Native. - 3.
-From the list of project types, select Windows Application.
+- In Visual Studio, click File > New > Project. - 2.
+In the New Project dialog box, expand Installed > COBOL.
+Then, click Native. - 3.
+From the list of project types, select Windows Application

 Choosing Windows Application is important because that will cause the program to use runw.exe instead of run.exe.